 Dear member,

-The loss or damage to the shipment is a common problem amongst courier companies.
-To safeguard from the contingency of loss or damage, consignors insure their shipments.
+The loss or damage to shipments is a common problem among courier companies.
+To safeguard against the contingency of loss or damage, consignors often insure their shipments.
 Did you insure your shipment?
-Who was to bear the courier charges?
+Who was responsible for the courier charges?
 Was it the company or you?

 The company had allotted a capital asset to you.
-While separating, it is fair on their part to expect it to be returned in a working condition.
-Before shipping an asset, you could have spoken with the company about insurance.
-If the asset is returned with the damaged condition, then they may tell you to pay the damage charges.
+While separating, it is fair on their part to expect it to be returned in working condition.
+Before shipping an asset, you could have discussed insurance with the company.
+If the asset is returned in a damaged condition, they may ask you to pay the damage charges.

-One of the options with you is to negotiate with the company so that they just levy from you a depreciated value of the monitor or even lesser.
+One of the options available to you is to negotiate with the company so that they only charge you the depreciated value of the monitor or even less.

-By the way, you are separating from the company and at this stage, it is advisable to take on the company authorities.
+By the way, you are separating from the company, and at this stage, it is advisable to touch base with the company authorities.
 A smooth exit is also important.

 A few months ago, there was a similar discussion.
 You may check the following link to refer to the views expressed by me and other learned members: